Material Selection for CCS applications

 • High chloride environments drastically reduce the applicability range of lower-grade CRAs

-👉 Therefore, material selection for CCS applications must be based on a comprehensive, data-driven approach, rather than conventional oil & gas practices.
+👉 Therefore, material selection for CCS applications must be based on comprehensive, data-driven approach, rather than conventional oil & gas practices.

 corrosion test results in 5%NaCl for CCS applications